ChaseMilligan/Wikiyickistan/content/Arcannabis System Rework.md

 - 1 unit of a Landrace Strain, or 1 unit of mundane cannabis and an Essence
 - Herbalism Kit, Alchemist Supplies, Brewer’s Supplies

 A creature with all these in their possession can spend **1 hour** brewing.
 At the conclusion of the hour, the creature makes a **Wisdom (Alchemist's Supplies, Brewer's Supplies, Herbalism Kit)** check against the DC of the strain (see Ingredients and Strain DC table below).
-Depending on the difference between the DC and the result of the check, a magical meal can have quirks.
+Depending on the difference between the DC and the result of the check, a strain can have quirks.

 ## Strains